rs-costa/rs-costa.github.io/index.md

 ### Research Interests
-In [Metabolic Engineering](https://www.nature.com/subjects/metabolic-engineering), the task of identifying the modifications that will lead to microbial strains with high yields for industrial production is a quite challenge one, requiring robust modelling approaches.
+In [Metabolic Engineering](https://www.nature.com/subjects/metabolic-engineering), the task of identifying the key modifications that will lead to microbial strains with high yields/titers for industrial production is a quite challenge one, requiring robust modeling approaches.
 Similarly to the biotech industry, the computational modeling and prediction of complex diseases in a proactive/preventive patient-oriented context is also a hot topic of research.